 I am fairly sure I once saw a map as part of an exhibit at the Detroit Historical Museum showing that there was also a Finnish enclave out near Fenkell & Livernois Avenues, and this 1950s photo of the Finnish Apostolic Lutheran Church seems to back that up.
 The church is at 15003 Fairfield and although it is now Baptist, it still seems to be open: Link to Google Streetview

-The center at 12844 Woodrow Wilson Avenue was also in that same rough vicinity, although it no longer stands.
+The center at 12844 Woodrow Wilson Avenue was also in that same rough vicinity (although it no longer stands), and then there was the Finnish Evangelical Lutheran Church at 13110 Fourteenth Street too, built in 1928.

 Another detail from Dr. Holmio's book History of the Finns in Michigan was that the local Detroit Finnish community once arranged a race in which famous Olympic athlete Paavo Nurmi, the "Flying Finn," participated to demonstrate his super-human running ability.
 This was apparently in March 1940, as the Free Press reported Paavo Nurmi and his protege Taisto Maki stayed at Hotel Statler, and raced at U of M's Yost Fieldhouse in Ann Arbor.
 The stunt was part of a plan to raise half a million dollars to help war-torn Finland, and I suspect there was also an informal race somewhere here in the 'hood.
 Dr. Holmio writes that some of the Polish people in attendance were so excited by this that they were said to have called out, "Me Finn too!"